domingosdeeulariadumba/causalInferenceMixtapeNotes/README.md

 Or simply use Google Colab (no installation headache).

 ### About the differences on generated data
-Please note that the data presented in the book will not match naturally what you will obtain by running the scripts.
+Please note that the data presented in the book will naturally not match what you will obtain by running the scripts.
 This is because Stata's Pseudo-Random Number Generator (PRNG) differs from Python's (NumPy).

 ### One final word
 Just like AI, I can make mistakes, with the only obvious difference being that I am a person.
-Regarding mistakes, if you find any mistakes, they're on me :), not on Cunningham.
+If you find any, they're on me :), not on Cunningham.
 I'd be happy to learn from it.